 The term amateur probably reflects the fact that he was not employed in the role, and being of independent means had no need to seek employment.
 Following the war he did not practice as a Doctor.
 He became a fellow of the Linnaean Society and his finds and work are in several major collections.
 Below 1946, standing for at the Council elections.

 He tentatively offered up his WW2 service for the requested report from IHQ.
 He was in the ARP service, nominally warden but later excused duties as he took up Fire Guard work acting as area captain for Newnham.
 He was also in the Home Guard from October 1942.

 He is reported (as W B Gourlay) as showing Lantern slides on India and China to Scouts in the old Albert Institute in 1926 on the occasion of its opening as the new Cambridge Scout Association HQ.
 Some of his trips abroad occurred during his tenure as ADC.

 He camped with the 5th (Perse) Cambridge in the 1920’s, the notes describing him as ‘instructing’ (see below).

 Balfour Gourlay is seen below at as ADC C at a leaders training day at Abington in 1932 with Miss Neame, Assistant HQ Commissioner Cubs.

 Ken Drake (of the 19th Cambridge) adds ‘Incidentally we recall Balfour Gourlay who loved taking Scouts round Christ’s Pieces identifying trees – it has an African Bean Tree which he loved telling us about.’
 Feb 2019

-We have not yet identified a picture of Dr Balfour Gourlay.
+W Balfour Gourlay died on the 12th July 1966.
 The headline pictures is of an African Bean Tree.